lachlanmcdonald/magicavoxel-shaders/README.md

 A number of shaders for [MagicaVoxel](https://ephtracy.github.io/) to simplify common or repetitive tasks.

 Tested with MagicaVoxel 0.97.3 for Windows and Mac.
+Released under the MIT License.

 ## Installation